oskardudycz/eternal-sunshine/content/pages/1--about/index.md

 title: About
 ---

-Cause nothing shine as [Eternal Sunshine](https://eternal-sunshine.pl/), of the spotless mind
+Cause nothing shine like [Eternal Sunshine](https://eternal-sunshine.pl/), of the Spotless Mind

 ### Features: